Curt Schmidt, Generation and Transmission Superintendent

 Anticipate Date (Design): Completed

-Phase Three: Hospital Substation.
-Scheduled to begin in the late fall of 2019 and expected to be completed in the late spring of 2020.
+Phase Four: Central Substation.
+Scheduled to begin in the early spring of 2020 and expected to be completed in the late spring of 2020.

 Increase in capacity: The three substations each house two transformers that have ratings ranging from 14 Million Volt-Amps (MVA) to 20 MVA.
 The MVA rating can simply be explained as how much power the transformer can supply to the distribution system for use by the customers.

-Standardization: With the transformer replacement project staff is standardizing on a single transformer manufacturer.
-Standardization of this large equipment is an essential part of an efficiently run system, especially with the very unique equipment associated with each transformer.
+Standardization: The transformer replacement project staff is standardizing on a single transformer manufacturer.
+Standardization of this large equipment is an essential part of an efficiently run system, especially with the unique equipment associated with each transformer.

 Year Funded: FY2019